strongbrewio/strongbrewio.github.io/_posts/2018-03-13-how-nx-affected-apps-works.md

 ![nx-workspace-image](https://www.dropbox.com/s/4qohmskumvwa8k2/Screenshot%202018-03-13%2019.04.20.png?raw=1)

-As you can see 'app1' depends on 'lib1' and 'lib2' and 'app2' only depends on 'lib1'.
+As we can see 'app1' depends on 'lib1' and 'lib2' and 'app2' only depends on 'lib1'.
 When we change something to 'lib2' we only need to rebuild our 'app1'.
 Nx provides us with a script that will, based on two git commit hashes, tell us all the apps that need to be build.
 You can run the script like this:

 ```bash
 ./node_modules/.bin/nx affected apps SHA1 SHA2